-Numbing gels, such as Orajel Maximum Strength Gel Oral Pain Reliever, are available without a prescription.
+Numbing gels are available without a prescription.
 You can buy them in pharmacies or online.
-They come in the form of pastes which contain pain relievers such as benzocaine or lidocaine.
+They come in the form of pastes that contain pain relievers such as benzocaine or lidocaine.
 Some may also contain menthol, to provide a cooling feeling.

 When applied directly to the problematic tooth or gum, they can provide instant pain relief.
 A numbing gel is an excellent option if you’re suffering from severe pain, and want to solve it quickly.
 Depending on the location of your toothache, the gel may wash away with saliva somewhat quickly.
 However, if applied just before bed, the pain relief will last long enough to allow you to fall asleep.